-This section explains Electromotive Systems' service policy for the large drive (2300-FVG+ and 4224-FVG+ and larger).
+This section explains Electromotive Systems' service policy for the large drive (2300-FVG+, and 4224-FVG+ through 4605-FVG+, and 5130-FVG+ through 5200-FVG+).

 Because of the size and weight of large units, it may not be practical to return the entire drive to Electromotive Systems for repair.
 If a drive has failed, you must first contact us by telephone for assistance in diagnosis.
 If necessary, we may authorize the on-site replacement of specific components and the return of these failed parts for credit, replacement, or repair.
 These components include; but not limited to: